 After we have made the required changes to our test class, its source code looks as follows:

 This approach works relatively well as long as the factory method is simple and all test methods which use the factory method are found from the same test class.
-If either of these conditions is false
+If either of these conditions is false, we have to implement a custom ArgumentsProvider.

 Creating Our Test Data by Using a Custom ArgumentsProvider